Quantization of a Black-Hole Gravity: geometrodynamics and the quantum phase-space formalism: Introduction

 \section{Introduction}

-Between the detection of gravitational waves produced by the merge of two black holes and the release of a shadow-image by the Event Horizon Telescope team, it seems safe to say that the near future of black-hole physics is exciting.
-New observational techniques and technology provide promising tools for us to learn more about those objects, and the theory tells us there is still plenty to unveil about them.
+With the detection of gravitational waves produced by the merge of two black holes and the release of a shadow-image by the Event Horizon Telescope team, it seems safe to say that the near future of black-hole physics is exciting.
+New observational techniques and technologies provide promising tools to learn more about those objects, and the theory tells us there is still plenty to unveil about them.
 Perhaps the most curious feature of those objects is the singularity hidden by the event horizon---a hole of infinity density in the fabric of space-time.
-Strange as it is, it is still a proper prediction of general relativity (GR) \cite{Hawking.1970}.
-It is, however, located in a region forever outside of our reach.
+Strange as it is, this is a proper prediction of general relativity (GR) \cite{Hawking.1970}.
+The singularity is, however, located in a region forever outside our reach.
 The interior of a black hole is inaccessible to external observers.
 Nevertheless, there is still a chance to test theories about that region via measurable phenomena, like gravitational waves and Hawking radiation.

 The investigation of black holes using quantum theory is not new.
-In fact, the thermodynamical theory, proposed in the early 1970s \cite{Hawking.1974}, requires the consideration of quantum effects near the event horizon.
-The imbalance of particle/anti-particle production in this region leads to a low but constant rate of produced particles being emitted to infinity---the Hawking radiation.
+In fact, the thermodynamical theory proposed in the early 1970s \cite{Hawking.1974} requires the consideration of quantum effects near the event horizon.
+The imbalance of particle/anti-particle production in this region leads to a low but constant rate of produced particles emitted to infinity.
+This phenomenon became known as Hawking radiation, named after the physicist who first proposed it.
 In the extreme environment of the neighborhood around the singularity, however, gravity virtually annuls any quantum effects if we consider this same \textit{ad hoc} merge of quantum theory and GR.
 An alternative would be to quantize gravity itself to investigate if the quantization leads to relevant corrections to the classical theory.
 Naturally, quantum gravity has a specific scope of action: Planck-scale regions with strong gravitational influence.
-This paper investigates precisely such region of a Schwarzschild black hole with the lenses of a quantum-gravity theory via Wheller-DeWitt equation.

-However, instead of the canonical, we will consider another quantization method based on the symmetry group of the system's phase-space.
-The canonical method, in which we have the operators,